Lessons and Chamber Music

 Full Course List

 The course presents an introduction to the materials and structures of music.
 Through a variety of applied and theoretical exercises and projects, students will develop an understanding of the elements of music (e.g. pitch, scales, triads, rhythm, meter, and their notation) and explore their combination and interaction in the larger-scale organization of works of classical, jazz and popular music (i.e. harmony, counterpoint, form, rhetoric).
-Practical musicianship skills will be developed through singing, keyboard, and rhythmic exercises. [ more ]
+Practical musicianship skills will be developed through singing, keyboard, and rhythmic exercises in lecture, and through dictation and sight-singing exercises in a weekly aural-skills lab. [ more ]

 The theory and application of basic harmonic structures and rhythmic language used in jazz performance.
 An introductory level course to the practice of jazz improvisation.
 Blues forms, modal compositions, diatonic progressions, secondary and substitute dominant chords, modulations.
 This is a performance practice course appropriate for students with basic skill on their instrument and some theoretical knowledge including all key signatures, major/minor keys and modes, intervals, triads and basic seventh chords and their functions within keys.
 Vocalists and drummers will be encouraged to study the piano; all students will complete jazz-specific piano and percussion lab assignments.
 Pianists, guitarists and bassists should be able to sight read chords on a jazz lead sheet. [ more ]